Boolean satisfiability algorithm heuristics: Weighted SAT problems

-Numerous weighted SAT problems exist as the optimization versions of the general SAT problem.
+Numerous weighted SAT problems exist as optimization versions of the general SAT problem.
 In this class of problems, each clause in a CNF Boolean expression is given a weight.
-The objective is the maximize or minimize the total sum of the weights of the satisfied clauses given a Boolean expression. weighted Max-SAT is the maximization version of this problem, and Max-SAT is an instance of weighted MAX-SAT problem where the weights of each clause are the same.
+The objective is the maximize or minimize the total sum of the weights of the satisfied clauses given a Boolean expression.
+Weighted Max-SAT is the maximization version of this problem, and Max-SAT is an instance of weighted MAX-SAT problem where the weights of each clause are the same.
 The partial Max-SAT problem is the problem where some clauses necessarily must be satisfied (hard clauses) and the sum total of weights of the rest of the clauses (soft clauses) are to be maximized or minimized, depending on the problem.
 Partial Max-SAT represents an intermediary between Max-SAT (all clauses are soft) and SAT (all clauses are hard).

-Note that the stochastic probabilistic solvers can also be used to find optimal approximations for Max-SAT.
+Stochastic probabilistic solvers can also be used to find approximations for Max-SAT.